Search engine data collection and storage had started years before most search engines were popular, but what is search about?

 There came a time when I had to ask what is SEO about?
 Other than doing searches I had no clue how the whole process happens to get the results of my searches.
 When I first began learning through Wealthy Affiliate I asked a training coach what is search engine optimization about?

-I was offered the available courses about SEO and studied some of the many tactics before trying to conquer the SERPs.
+They provided me with available courses about SEO that I studied before trying to conquer the SERPs.

 Learning through Wealthy Affiliate has been an awesome experience since day one for me.